BBC Worldwide: Acquisitions and restructuring

-On 12 July 2004, BBC Worldwide and Woolworths Group announced they had entered into a joint venture to form 2 Entertain (stylized as 2 | entertain), which would combine BBC Worldwide's video publishing unit (BBC Video) with Woolworths Group's video publishing, music publishing and video production unit (Video Collection International).
+On 12 July 2004, BBC Worldwide and Woolworths Group plc announced they had entered into a joint venture to form 2 Entertain (stylized as 2 | entertain), which would combine BBC Worldwide's video publishing unit (BBC Video) with Woolworths Group's video publishing, music publishing and video production unit (Video Collection International).
 BBC Worldwide would hold 60%, while the Woolworths Group would hold 40%, additionally, both BBC Worldwide and Woolworths Group wanted 2 Entertain to better compete with the major studios.
 The deal was completed on 27 September with Video Collection International being renamed 2 Entertain Video Ltd. in October.

 In 2005, the company sold Eve magazine to Haymarket Group and in 2006 the company sold a majority stake in BBC Books to publisher Random House.

+In 2006, Ragdoll Productions & BBC Worldwide made a joint venture together named Ragdoll Worldwide.

 In 2007, BBC Worldwide purchased a 75% stake in the travel guide publisher Lonely Planet, acquiring the final 25% of the company in 2011.
 The acquisition was part of the BBC's strategy to grow its online portfolio and to increase its operations in Australia and the USA.

 In January 2009, it was announced that Ofcom had put forward the recommendation that Channel 4 merge with either the commercial network Five or BBC Worldwide.
 Channel 4's preferred option of a partnership with the latter was confirmed by chief executive Andy Duncan, who added: "We're in discussions with BBC Worldwide at the moment and they're really very exciting."
 In the same year, the company was awarded the Queen's Award for Enterprise in recognition of the companies growth and success.